 Admission to the Physician Assistant Program

-Admission to the Physician Assistant Program at Delaware Valley University is offered after a holistic review of an applicant’s qualifications and is based on academic achievement, prior health care and work experience, personal characteristics and life experience, and a commitment to health care and service, among other traits.
+Admission to the Physician Assistant Program at Delaware Valley University is offered after a holistic review of an applicant’s qualifications and is based on academic achievement, prior health care and work experience, personal characteristics and life experience, interest in the greater Delaware Valley region, and a commitment to health care and service, among other traits.

 The University’s PA program participates in the CASPA application service and requires a completed CASPA application.